Qcza/log/README.md

 }
 ```

-You may also set the minimum log level and ignored log levels with setters
+You may also set the minimum log level and ignored log levels with setters.

 ```typescript
 qlog.level = Levels.DEBUG;